nilocnt/vot/README.md

 # Credits

 * topjohnwu / Magisk - Magisk Module Template.
-* Ilhan-athn7 - For the build script.
+* Ilhan-athn7 - For the build script turnip.
-* reljawa - others build script.
+* reljawa - For the build script renderer vulkan.
 * nilocnt - Maker of this module.

 ========================================================================================